luisfuturist/activity-fiap-ai-p4a1/README.md

 4. **Predictive Modeling with Scikit-learn**
    - Developed a predictive model to recommend irrigation actions based on historical data.
-   - Incorporated machine learning for actionable insights into water and nutrient management.
+   - Incorporated machine learning for actionable insights into water management.

-## Features

-- **Predictive Modeling**: Advanced machine learning models built with Scikit-learn to predict irrigation needs.
-- **Interactive Dashboard**: A user-friendly Streamlit app to visualize real-time data.
-- **ESP32 Integration**: Seamless communication with field hardware for data collection and irrigation control.
-- **Database Integration**: Enhanced PostgreSQL database for data persistence and efficient queries.

 ## Installation